twz123/k0s/hack/ostests/README.md

 terraform apply
 ```

-## GitHub Actions workflow
+## GitHub Actions workflows

-There's a GitHub Actions workflow available in [ostests-e2e.yaml].
-It will
+There's a reusable GitHub Actions workflow available in [ostests-e2e.yaml].
+It
-execute a test matrix, deploy OS stacks, provision k0s clusters and perform
-conformance tests against those.
-In order to be used, the repository needs to
-have valid AWS credentials available in its secrets:

-* `AWS_ACCESS_KEY_ID`
-* `AWS_SECRET_ACCESS_KEY`
-* `AWS_SESSION_TOKEN`
+will deploy the Terraform resources and perform Kubernetes conformance tests
+against the provisioned test cluster.

 [ostests-e2e.yaml]: ../../.github/workflows/ostests-e2e.yaml

 ### Launch a workflow run

-Custom workflow runs can be launched using [gh]:
+There's a [nightly trigger] for the OS testing workflow.
+It will select and run
+a single testing parameter combination each day.
+There's also a [matrix
+workflow] that exposes more knobs and can be triggered manually, e.g. via [gh]:

 ```console
 $ gh workflow run ostests-matrix.yaml --ref some/experimental/branch \